BBL finals race: The run home for each club

 Jan 25: v Heat (sixth) at the MCG

-A dominant tournament from last year's finalists saw them lock in top spot with three matches to play, while they also welcome back Peter Handscomb and Adam Zampa for their run to the finals.
+A dominant tournament from last year's finalists saw them lock in top spot with three matches to play, and now they also welcome back Peter Handscomb and Adam Zampa for their run to the finals.
 Whether breakout star Haris Rauf also returns for the finals following his maiden call-up to play for Pakistan remains to be seen.
-Monday night's rain-affected loss to the Sixers was just the second blemish for the Stars in a superb season, and they have already secured hosting rights for the Qualifier final on January 31.
+Since cementing top spot they have stumbled, first with Monday night's rain-affected loss to the Sixers before their third defeat of the season, to the Strikers on Wednesday.
+However, they have already secured hosting rights for the Qualifier final on January 31.
 Will this be the year they finally break through for their maiden title?

 Played: 12 | Won: 7 | Lost: 4 | NR: 1 | NNR: 0.085